10 Facts About Student Loans That Will Save You MoneyAugust 23, 2018

 - There are options if you can’t pay.
 Don’t try to hide.

-- Some borrowers save tons of money with refinancing.
+- Some borrowers save tons of money through student loan refinancing.

 Not all student loan servicers are created equal